 The sheets interlock with plastic, H-section profile joining strips at all edges.
 Corners are formed by folding the sheet along the bend line built into each sheet.
 The correct number of joiners required are included in the cost and shipped with each pack of SureCav.
+Always place the SureCav raised pod against the insulation board or breather membrane of a timber-frame building.

 On ordering, we need to know the number of sheets of SureCav you require (calculate by dividing the no. of square metres of wall area by 0.54).
 Sufficient horizontal and vertical joiners will be sent with the order and are included in the price of the sheets.